The 10 best places to travel alone

 Visiting parts of Japan feels like taking a trip into the future, with its insane technology, huge modern cities and space-inspired pod hostels.
 The bright lights of Tokyo are as exhilarating as they are overwhelming, and the street food is truly sensational.
 But it’s also a country of unspoiled nature and centuries-old tradition.
 Visit gorgeous temples and sleep in traditional ryokans, spot geishas gracefully walking through the streets of Kyoto and be inspired by the postcard-perfect Mount Fuji.
 The Japan Rail Pass makes it easy for solo travellers to navigate the country, with a super-efficient, high-speed service that gets you between cities comfortably for a pre-paid bargain price.
 Pod hostels are also a godsend, offering solo travellers the privacy of their own room while keeping the cheap prices and social benefits of dorm living.

 Solo travellers can’t go wrong staying at Guest House Ga-Jyun.
 This hostel has superb ratings and is a solo traveller favourite.
 It’s easy to get to many of the must-see sights in Kyoto and we hear their breakfast is generous!
 So fill yourself up, make new friends and explore traditional Japan.

 Check out all of our hostels in Japan

 10. The Netherlands

-The Netherlands is a truly wonderful country with some of the friendliest people in world ready to welcome you on your solo visit.
-The home of gorgeous tulip fields, winding canals and, of course, legalised marijuana, Amsterdam will forever be one of the best places to visit in Europe.
-For whatever reason, you may be a little more – err – laid back than usual while in Amsterdam, making it the perfect city to go alone, meet new people, and be open to new experiences.
+The Netherlands is truly one of the best solo travel destinations with some of the friendliest locals in the world.
+The home of gorgeous tulip fields, winding canals and, of course, legalised marijuana, The Netherlands will forever be one of our favourite places to visit in Europe.
+Whether you’re cycling around Amsterdam or admiring Rotterdam’s unusual architecture, you may be a little more – err – laid back than usual while in The Netherlands, making it the perfect destination to travel alone, meet new people and open yourself up to new experiences.